 Take Zappos, for example.
 While most customer service teams are focused on reducing the average time spent on each call, Zappos doesn’t treat each customer as a number: Their benchmark is 80% of agent time spent on direct customer interaction, whether that involves 100 customers a day or just one—as in the case of a nearly 11-hour call one representative had with a customer in 2016.
 This singular focus on stellar customer service ensures that nearly every customer becomes a raving fan for life: 75 percent of purchases come from repeat customers.

 Want to deliver Zappos-level customer service?
-Then you’ll need to focus on understanding customer expectations in your industry so that you know how to beat them.
+Then you’ll need to focus on understanding customer service expectations in your industry so that you know how to beat them.
 Here are some tips for getting started.

 Learn What Industry Benchmarks Look Like

 You shouldn’t wait for customer complaints to roll in to realize when you’re getting things wrong.
 Be proactive about understanding exactly what high-quality customer support looks like in your industry so that you can build a plan to exceed customer expectations.

 We’ve previously gathered some common customer service benchmarks for all companies to use as guidance, which include:

 - Number of replies per ticket: less than two

 - Resolution without escalation rate: more than 68.8%

 - Customer satisfaction: 85%

 That said, customer service expectations will vary from one industry to the next, so it’s important to take a personalized approach to determining your company’s plan of attack.
 For instance, Hubspot found that the average handling time (the time it takes to resolve a customer’s issue from start to finish) varied by more than 30% from one industry to another, with average handling times of 10 minutes in the gaming & gambling industry, and nearly 17 minutes in the web hosting industry.